HomeLatest NewsBFSIBFSI to add over 3 lakh digital jobs in 2026 as AI, risk skills command premium

 Register Now →

-The shift reflects how financial services roles are changing as open banking frameworks, cloud-native platforms, embedded finance and AI-led decisioning gain momentum, he said.
+The shift reflects how financial services roles are changing as open frameworks, cloud-native platforms, embedded finance and AI-led decisioning gain momentum, he said.

 “Financial services increasingly transitioned from transaction-led roles to capability-driven talent models,” Khurana said, arguing that technology and risk resilience are now intertwined with day-to-day operations.

-He pointed to the rapid expansion of capability centres in banking and financial services as a driver of specialised hiring, estimating the BFSI GCC market at about $40 billion and projecting it to reach $125 billion-$135 billion by 2032, with high-skill roles growing 15%-20% annually.
+He pointed to the rapid expansion of in banking and financial services as a driver of specialised hiring, estimating the BFSI GCC market at about $40 billion and projecting it to reach $125 billion-$135 billion by 2032, with high-skill roles growing 15%-20% annually.

 Advertisement

-Looking to 2026, Khurana said hiring demand would stay “strongly skewed toward digital-first and risk-led skillsets”, with sustained recruitment across AI and ML engineering, data science and analytics, cybersecurity, cloud and platform engineering, regulatory technology, model risk management and digital lending platform engineering.
+Looking to 2026, Khurana said hiring demand would stay “strongly skewed toward digital-first and risk-led skillsets”, with sustained recruitment across AI and ML engineering, data and analytics, cybersecurity, cloud and platform engineering, regulatory technology, model risk management and digital lending platform engineering.

 BFSI sector could generate over 3 lakh digital jobs in 2026